BoundlessBrains/B112-BoundlessBrains/data/nlu.md

 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- who are you?
+- what do you do?

 ## intent:periods
 -  why am I bleeding?